TWJianNuo/DKMReProduction/README.md

     2. Its Computed Loss: (Depth Loss & Confidence Loss)
     3. Initialized Model Parameters
     4. One Sample Gradient: E.g. Model.encoder.resnet.conv1.weight.grad

+I would greatly appreciate if you could provide those validation material so that I can ensure the training codes are aligned.
+Thanks!

 ## Create Environment
 I created the environment manually.
 The machine uses a cuda version 11.3